-\endgroup The term (a) captures the regret arising due to playing a suboptimal policy $\phi_k$ during the $k$-th episode, while (b) captures the possible degradation in performance during the transient stage as compared with the stationary distribution. (a) and (b) are bounded separately below.
+\endgroup (a) captures the regret arising due to playing a suboptimal policy $\phi_k$ during the $k$-th episode, while (b) captures the possible degradation in performance during the transient stage as compared with the average rewards of the chosen policies. (a) and (b) are bounded separately below.